-Feel free to order this formula via Performance Lab’s official website.
+Order this formula via Performance Lab’s official website.

 2. Future Kind Vegan Omega 3

-Future Kind’s omega 3 formula has 60 servings per container (the equivalent of two months) and has an uneven mixture of omega 3 and 6 fatty acids derived from algae oil.
+Future Kind’s Omega 3 formula has 60 servings per container (the equivalent of two months) and has an uneven mixture of omega-3 and 6 fatty acids derived from algae oil.
 It has 75 mg of EPA and 150 mg of DHA, which is the least accessible form.

 This brand also works with an FDA-regulated and a Good Manufacturing Practice (GMP) certified facility within the USA.